ubun3t/telegraf-erd-monitor/README.md

 # Monitor ERD Node with Telegraf+Grafana

-In this guide we are going to see how to install and configure Grafana + Influxdb + Telegraf to monitor a node based on Ubuntu 18.0.4.
+In this guide we are going to see how to install and configure Grafana + Influxdb + Telegraf to monitor a Elrond node based on Ubuntu 18.0.4.

 ## Pre-requisitos 📋